 We need to always do our best if we want to bring the other three agreements alive.
 And, of course, sometimes we’ll be totally on and our best will be amazing, and other times we might be a little tired and our best won’t be quite as stellar.
 Ruiz says: As long as it’s our best at that particular time, it’s all good.

 “All of these old agreements which rule our dream of life are the result of repeating them over and over again,” Ruiz writes.
 “Therefore, to adopt the Four Agreements, you need to put repetition into action.
 Practicing the new agreements in your life is how your best becomes better.
 Repetition makes the master.”

 Repetition, repetition, repetition.
 It’s the stuff of mastery.
 Let’s remember to practice these new agreements again and again and again and watch our best get better and better and better.

 Don Miguel Ruiz born into a family of healers and raised in rural Mexico by a curandera (healer) mother and nagual (shaman) grandfather.
 The family anticipated that Ruiz would embrace their centuries-old legacy of healing and teaching and, as a nagual, carry forward the esoteric Toltec knowledge.
 Instead, distracted by modern life, Ruiz chose to attend medical school and later teach and practice as a surgeon.
 Ruiz began teaching in the United States with his mother, Sarita, in 1987 and eventually distilled the wisdom that became The Four Agreements.

-As promised, here are the full-length PDF and MP3 summaries of The Four Agreements — courtesy of PhilosophersNotes.
+As promised, here are the full-length PDF summary of The Four Agreements — courtesy of PhilosophersNotes.
 Check out the full collection of 100 PhilosophersNotes at www.philosophersnotes.com.